LighthouseCPT/lighthousecpt-web-scraping/README.md

 ## Contributions

-Since this is a private project, contributions are limited to members of the Lighthouse CPT team.
+Contributions are limited to members of the Lighthouse CPT team.

 ## Caution